anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Logistic regression
   * classification algorithm for categorical variables
 * **Linear learner**
-  * For classification and regression
+  * For classification and regression.
+Trains multiple models in parallel and selects the most optimal one
   * Preprocessing: automatically normalizes and **shuffles** data.
 Both these steps should be done before training
   * Training: stochastic gradient descent, can select optimization algorithm, tunes L1 and L2 regularization
-  * Trains multiple models in parallel and selects the most optimal one
   * ContinuousParameterRanges of logarithmic helps with learning rates with a range that spans several orders of magnitude.
-For example, if you are tuning a linear learner model and you specify a range of values between .0001 and 1.0 for the learning_rate hyperparameter, searching uniformly on a logarithmic scale gives you a better sample of the entire range than searching on a linear scale would.
-This is because searching on a linear scale would, on average, devote 90 percent of your training budget to only the values between .1 and 1.0, leaving only 10 percent of your training budget for the values between .0001 and .1
+For example, if you specify a range of values between .0001 and 1.0 for the learning_rate, searching uniformly on a logarithmic scale gives you a better sample of the entire range than searching on a linear scale, because this would, on average, devote 90 percent of your training budget to only the values between .1 and 1.0, leaving only 10 percent of your training budget for the values between .0001 and .1
     * Logarithmic ranges tend to find optimal values more quickly than linear ranges
 * **XGBoost**
   * Input can be recordIO-protobuf, parquet, csv